 Holistic food expense:

 Some of you may be saying, "This food is much more expensive."
 What the majority of pet owners fail to understand is that by feeding an all natural & holistic food to their dog they will actually be saving money in the long run.
-You feed much less food (20% to 40% less) because the food is all natural with no fillers and by-products.
+You feed much less food (20% to 40%) You feed less because the food is all natural with no fillers and by-products.

 Second, there are enormous savings to be made by not having all those vet visits and harmful medications to fix your pets' allergies (the #1 reason why pets are seen in the vet's office) and immune disorders (which can lead to chronic and serious conditions that require careful treatment.)